unacast/deprecated-unacast.github.io/_posts/2016-12-07-how-datasplash-improved-our-dataflow.md

 and so forth.
 <code data-gist-id="89804fe22277ac79f5ca7ab22ebf7b71" data-gist-file="streaming_word_extract.clj" data-gist-line="45,47"/>

-Here we se the actual processing of the data.
+Here we see the actual processing of the data.
 For each message from PubSub we extract words (and flatten those lists with mapcat), uppercase each word and add them to a simple row json object.
 Notice the different ways we pass functions to map/mapcat.
 <code data-gist-id="89804fe22277ac79f5ca7ab22ebf7b71" data-gist-file="streaming_word_extract.clj" data-gist-line="50,53,57"/>

-Last, but not least we write the results as separate lines to the given BigQuery table.
+Last, but not least we write the results as separate rows to the given BigQuery table.
 <code data-gist-id="89804fe22277ac79f5ca7ab22ebf7b71" data-gist-file="streaming_word_extract.clj" data-gist-line="60-65"/>

-And thats it really!
+And that's it really!
 No
 <code data-gist-id="89804fe22277ac79f5ca7ab22ebf7b71" data-gist-file="java-examples.java" data-gist-line="1-3"/>
 to apply a simple, pure function.